nicode-io/The_Starting_Point/README.md

   ### Why :
   **BeCode** Web Developer Training
   In seven months you have a wonderful luck to become a great web developer.
-Inclusion and share spirit is in da house !
+Inclusion and share spirit is your daily feeling !
   Give maximum to get maximum :rocket:

 ### Collaboration & feedback :